 - 12% of men and 8% of women over the age of 15 have a mobile bank account.

 - Notably, only 39% of countries regularly produce gender-disaggregated statistics on information and communications technologies, according to the "Review of the implementation of the agreed conclusions adopted at the forty-seventh session of the Commission on the Status of Women”.

 - The Inter-Parliamentary Union database provides information on female politicians, ministers or heads of state and government, and on female portfolios and electoral quotas.

-- Out of 180 countries and territories, 104 have introduced quotas, reserved seats or other measures to promote female political participation at national level, and 93 countries at local level.
+- In 2019, out of 180 countries and territories, 104 had introduced quotas, reserved seats or other measures to promote female political participation at the national level, and 93 countries at the local level.